Insects typically inject formic acid. This can lead to blisters, inflammation, redness, swelling, pain, itching, and irritation.

 Individuals react in different ways.
-A bite that causes a small, itchy lump that disappears in a few days in one person can have a more serious effect on another.
+In one person, a bite might cause a small, itchy lump that resolves in a few days.
+In another, the same bite can have a more serious effect.

-If a bite becomes infected, there may be redness, warmth, and hardening of the surrounding skin, with pus draining from the wound.
+Infection might occur at the site of a bite, causing redness, warmth, and a hardening of the skin around the area, with pus draining from the wound.

-Scratching the wound can lead to infection, and it can cause the skin to become thick and leathery skin.
-This is called "lichenification."
+Scratching the wound can also lead to infection and leathery, thick skin.
+This process is called "lichenification."

-People who work outdoors or regularly participate in outdoor activities are more susceptible to insect bites.
+People who work outdoors or regularly participate in outdoor activities are more at risk of insect bites.

 Insect bites normally cause a small itchy lump to develop on the skin.
-Sometimes the bite itself may be visible, as a tiny hole.
-The lump may be filled with fluid.
-The area around the lump is sometimes inflamed.
+Sometimes, the bite itself may be visible, as a tiny hole.
+The lump may fill with fluid.
+Inflammation sometimes occurs around the area around the lump.

-Insect bites normally disappear within a few days without medical attention.
+Insect bites normally disappear within a few days without any need for medical attention.

-Some people may have an allergic reaction to insect bites, but bites rarely cause a severe allergic reaction, unlike insect stings.
+Some people have an allergic reaction to insect bites.
+However, bites rarely cause a severe allergic reaction, unlike insect stings.

 The following may indicate a severe allergic reaction:

-- a rash, often blotchy, can spread to other parts of the body
+- an often blotchy rash can spread to other parts of the body

 - breathing difficulties